 Although you have a constitutional right to an attorney, you should also remember that those whom the court finds to be capable of paying will be required to pay for the costs of a public defender.
 The public defender will likely cost less than private counsel, but at the same time, those who utilize the services of the public defender do not have the ability to choose their attorney.
 In other words, when you go with the public defender, you get whoever the Commonwealth gives to you.

 It is almost impossible to quantify what a person’s freedom is worth, but if you to put a value on it, one could start by looking to their earnings.
 For example, if you are stuck in jail for two months, you obviously will not be able to earn any income during that time.
 Although you are incarcerated, the world keeps on spinning – bills will pile up, you’ll still be expected to pay your mortgage, and your job will likely need someone to fill your vacant position.

 In Virginia, fines of varying amounts can be imposed if convicted of almost any crime.
-If your crime resulted in an injury to a person or caused harm to their property, a court may order you to pay your fine in the form of restitution.
+If your crime resulted in an injury to a person or caused harm to their property, a court may order you to pay the cost of restitution.
 If there is a claim that the victim was somehow damaged, it is important to have an attorney who will review any and all claims for restitution in order to avoid the client from being charged more than they were supposed to be.

 The Value of Keeping Your Record Clean